 - White beans - Any canned white beans will work.
 They add moisture to the recipe and keep the roast tender.

-- Nutritional yeast - For depth of flavor.
+- Nutritional yeast - For depth of flavour.
 I promise your roast will not taste cheesy!

-- Sage, rosemary, thyme, garlic, pepper - All the flavor givers to cover up that unique vital wheat gluten taste.
+- Sage, rosemary, thyme, garlic, pepper - All the flavour givers to cover up that unique vital wheat gluten taste.

-- Tamari or soy sauce - For "meaty" flavor
+- Tamari or soy sauce - For "meaty" flavour

-- Stock - again for flavor and moisture.
+- Stock - again for flavour and moisture.
 For this recipe I love to use 2 tablespoons of Better Than Bouillon No Chicken Base mixed with the water.
-It has a chicken-y type flavor that works so well in a roast like this.
-If you can't get that though any good tasting stock will do.
+It has a chicken-y type flavour that works so well in a roast like this.
+If you can't get that, though, any good tasting stock will do.

-Success Tip - For the best results when making seitan, weigh the vital wheat gluten on a digital kitchen scale.
-Cup measurements are not accurate enough when measuring flour-like substances and if you use too much it will greatly affect the texture of the finished roast.
-If you must use cups spoon the VWG into the cups without compacting or shaking down, then level with a knife.
-Do not scoop it up or you will end up using way too much.
+For the best results when making seitan, weigh the vital wheat gluten on a digital kitchen scale.
+Cup measurements are not accurate enough when measuring flour-like substances, and if you use too much, it will greatly affect the texture of the finished roast.
+If you must use cups, spoon the vital wheat gluten into the cups without compacting or shaking down, then level with a knife.
+Do not scoop it up, or you will end up using way too much.

-- Add all of the ingredients except the vital wheat gluten to a food processor.
+Add all of the ingredients except the vital wheat gluten to a food processor and blend them up.

-- Shape into a log, and roll up like a Christmas cracker in foil.
+Shape into a log, roll up like a Christmas cracker in foil, then bake.

 You just made your own vegan roast, you little genius you!